proycon/clam/docs/api/source/index.rst

 CLAM is open-source software licensed under the GNU Public License v3, a copy of which can be found along with the software.

+..
+[Fielding2000] R. T. Fielding (2000).
+Architectural Styles and the DEsign of Network-based Software Architecture.
+Doctoral Dissertation.
+University of California, Irvine. `(HTML) <http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm>`_
+..
+[XSLT] J. Clark (1999).
+XSL Transformations (XSLT) Version 1.0.
+W3C Recommendation. http://www.w3.org/TR/xslt

 Technical details
 -----------------

-CLAM is written in Python :raw-latex:`\citep{PYTHON}`, and is built on the Flask framework.
-[1]_ It can run stand-alone thanks to the built-in webserver; no additional webserver is needed to test your service.
+CLAM is written in Python [python]_, and is built on the Flask framework [flask]_.
+It can run stand-alone thanks to the built-in webserver; no additional webserver is needed to test your service.
 In production environments, it is however strongly recommended that CLAM is integrated into a real webserver.
 Supported are: Apache, nginx or